Will Levis: 2025 season

 Due to the team's poor outing in 2024 with a 3–14 record, the Titans held the first overall pick in the 2025 NFL draft.
 In the offseason leading up to the draft, new Titans general manager Mike Borgonzi stated: "He's a young quarterback.
 He's had some good moments and like any other young quarterback, they're continuing to develop", showing confidence in Levis' ability to develop while with the team.
 Despite this, the Titans drafted Cam Ward first overall.

 On July 21, 2025, it was announced that Levis would have surgery on his throwing shoulder and would miss the entire 2025 season.
-On July 23, he was officially placed on season-ending injured reserve.
+Two days later, Levis was placed on season-ending injured reserve.

+2026 season

+Levis entered the 2026 training camp behind Ward and competing with recently signed free agent Mitchell Trubisky for a spot on the roster as the backup quarterback.
+On August 30, Levis was waived by the Titans as part of final roster cuts before the start of the 2026 season.

+New York Jets

+On September 22, 2026, Levis signed with the New York Jets practice squad.